Changissnz/nu_merchant_principal/README.md

 agents.
 This force consists of a sequence of onion-like pulses, each with self-modifying properties.
-Each of the pulses has a labyrinthian formation to it, designed to maximize the plight of counteracting confusion onto the target agent.
+Each of the pulses has a labyrinthian formation to it, designed to maximize the plight of confusing counteraction against the target agent.

 ![image info](./images/gwr_three.PNG)